chungty/mailchimp-ajax-segment/README.md

 ----------------------
 **Turn your standard Mailchimp embed form into an Ajaxy Segment call.**

+When all you have is an email subscription form, you end up using email address as the primary way of referring to users.
+This seems natural, but it breaks down quickly when you try to tie data together between your email provider and any other services.

-userId is a better way to join data at the user level across various tracking/email/etc. services.
+userId, meanwhile, is the standard way to join data at the user level across various tracking/email/etc. services.
+But that usually requires a proper registration system that creates a new userId for every user.

-Why?

- - userId is stable (e.g., update a user's email address from anywhere by calling Segment identify with the same userId.)
+Why is userId better?

+ - userId is stable.
+Email addresses can and will change, but not the userId.
- - userId is not PII (e.g., Google Analytics explicitly forbids using PII as a userId)
+ - userId is not personally identifiable information (PII).
+Just as an example, Google Analytics explicitly forbids using PII as a userId when pushing data to them.

 So, in addition to manually adding a subscriber to your Mailchimp list, this will explicitly assign a userId to each new subscriber and identify the user via Segment.
+Using Segment's `identify` call with an excplit userId ensures all downstream services use the same userId.
+Hooray!

+Even without a registration system, it's useful to have a consistent userId.
+Manybe you want to manually aggregate data later.
+Maybe you want to use something like Zapier to trigger an HTTP API based on another system's actions.
+With a consistent userId in hand, these things are actually possible.

 **Quick steps:**